PEMapModder/PocketMine-Plugins/README.md

 * iManager

 ### To-do:
-* API functions for some plugins
+* Add API functions for some plugins
 * Fix any bugs if found
 * Make `.phar` files lighter
 * Split `Loader.php` into multiple files